raccoon-ncku/DCCG/Assignment/1.1_Virtual_sculpture_AIGC/README.md

 # Instruction
 Use Stable Diffusion or other AIGC tool to convert a lineart from your previous assignment into an architecture-like image.

-Use your previous assignment as a starting point.
+Your previous assignment could be a good starting point.
 Place your code inside the template provided in this folder and run the script to capture the image.

-Use any generative AI tool to convert the image into an architecture-like image.
+Then use any generative AI tool to convert the image into an architecture-like image.
 We have a self-hosted version of [Stable Diffusion](https://app.rccn.dev/sd) available for you to use.

 ## Deliverables
-- A 512x512 image file of your architecture-like image.
+- Several 512x512 images file of your architecture-like image.
 - A 512x512 image file of your lineart.
 - Source code of your lineart.